ShantanuJhaveri/LM-Intro_ML/README.md

-# Learning Modules for Machine Learning and Aritifial Intellegence:alien:
+# Learning Modules for Machine Learning and Artificial Intellegence:alien:
 This is an ongoing repository that will contain learned modules, example work, and lecture notes for general ML/AI <br>
 Right now, this repository only contains the repository for USC Course Applications of Machine Learning (ITP449-Senior_Data_Analytics).
 Follow the relative link below to view that repo (it also is literally just the folder titled "AppofML_ITP449"), but I put alot of effort into the markdown so check it out \;)
 <br>